+This result is achieved by a continuity method, starting with a solution to the Einstein-Bogomol'nyi equations given by part $(2)$ of Theorem \ref{thm:HSY}.
+Combined with part $(1)$ of Theorem \ref{thm:HSY}, we obtain Theorem \ref{intro:thm{existence}} as stated in the introduction.
+Notice that the volume of the solutions to the Einstein-Bogomol'nyi equations is related to the concept of \emph{effective radius} in the physics literature $R_{\text{eff}} =\sqrt{\text{Vol}_{\omega}/4\pi}$ (see \cite{Yang2}).
+Thus, in particular Theorem \ref{intro:thm{existence}} solves the problem of determining all possible effective radius for solutions to the Einstein-Bogomol'nyi equations.

-Our main result, which we will state next, provides an extension of Yang's existence theorem for gravitating vortices on the Riemann sphere and also a converse for Theorem \ref{th:AGGP} when $c > 0$.
-Notice that, in this setup, the condition $c \geqslant 0$ is equivalent to the following constraint in the coupling constant
+Our second main result, which we will state next, establishes the existence of solutions for the system \eqref{eq:gravvortexeq1intro} when $c>0$ (cf. Theorem \ref{th:mainintro}).
+In particular, it provides an extension of Theorem \ref{thm{existence}} for gravitating vortices on the Riemann sphere and also a converse for Theorem \ref{th:AGGP}.